nathanpower/react-starter-kit/README.md

 # Forked from [react-starter-kit](https://github.com/kriasoft/react-starter-kit) as I want to do the following:

-- [X] Change Jade for Handlebars
+- Build to static HTML files by default
-- [X] Build to static HTML files by default
+- Change Jade for Handlebars
-- [X] Add react-bootstrap
+- Add react-bootstrap

 Original README follows...